Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

 It must be noted though that the scale of the events in Fig.~\ref{fig:bakeout} is orders of magnitude different in amplitude from the kind of release that would explain our glitches.
 For instance, the above mentioned \texttt{Molflow} simulation shows that the $\simeq \SI{2}{\nano\gram}$ of total water molecules emitted from the balance mass, needed to generate the glitch with the largest $\Delta v $, would generate a peak pressure of a few \si{\nano\pascal} at the venting valve, with some reasonable assumption for the sojourn times of molecules, well below the measurement resolution of the figure.

-Additionally, we were not able to find any sound explanation for the near-quadratic dependence of the impulse, and hence the number of molecules that have hit the TM, on the duration of the event.
-Fickian diffusion time scales with the square of the length of the diffusion path, with no explicit dependence on the size of the fluid volume that is diffusing.
+Additionally, we were not able to find any sound explanation for the near-quadratic dependence of the impulse, and hence the number of molecules that have hit the test mass, on the duration of the event.
+Fickian diffusion timescales with the square of the length of the diffusion path, with no explicit dependence on the size of the fluid volume that is diffusing.

 As a final difficulty for this interpretation, the 3 glitches in Table~\ref{tb:zerocrossing} that cross zero, and have non negligible impulse, are hard to fit to this picture, as none of our molecular simulations could reproduce a glitch for which $\Delta g$ crosses zero.